grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 		- Use labels that: describe infrastructure, are long-lived, and are intuitive for querying, are low cardinality
 	- How should users write logs into Loki efficiently?
 		- What if you have to change a label?
 This is always tricky because it always happens.
 It's good practice to normalsie data upon ingest, but accept it will change.
 You can change the schema or you can also change the query over time (this is probably easier).
+		- Use fewer labels
+		- Use long-lived labels (not unique)
+		- Use labels people would actually query for (postcodes, not house numbers)
 	- How should users query logs from Loki efficiently?
 		- All key values in Loki are parsed labels (it doesn't really matter).
 Can you put it within curly braces?
 		- LogQL isn't great at `count` or `distinct` (SQL is better at this)
 		- Loki is more like a Table of Contents in a book (the back of the book is more like a reverse index where it's very specific).
 		- Tips (do this in order, left to right in the query - these are sequentially executed)
 			- Narrow down your time range first.
+This is usually the best way to reduce the number of logs that need to be parsed, but in practice, if there's another label that reduces the amount of logs more, then use that.
 			- The more specific you can be at the start, the faster you'll be able to get your result.
 You don't have to do country, suburb, post code, etc-- go with the post code if you know already.
 			- Then do filter expressions (like `|=` [contain] or `!=` [not contain]) - this is the next fastest thing that Loki can evaluate.
 Always prefer these to the regular expression equivalents because they're more expensive to evaluate.
 Never use the case insensitive variant (this is purposely hard to do in Loki because it's so slow and expensive).
 			- *Then* parse.
 (JSON parsing, like `parent = cat`)